bannercropped.jpg

 For additional information see our Lesson Policy page —

-Q: Is there anything me or my student should bring to the first lesson?
+Q: Is there anything my student or I should bring to the first lesson?

-A: Yes, bring your instrument with you (unless you’re taking piano….) and feel free to print and bring our New Student Form as well.
+A: Yes!
+Please bring your instrument with you (unless you’re taking piano lessons).
+You’re also welcome to print and bring our New Student Form to save time.

 Q: How do you go about picking a teacher for the student?

-Q: I am an adult and have never played an instrument before.
-Do you also offer beginning lessons to adults?
+Q: I’m an adult and have never played an instrument before.
+Do you offer beginner lessons for adults?

 Q: What am I committed to if I sign up for lessons?

-A: We just require a month to month commitment.
-Once you sign up for a time slot, it is yours each month (until you tell us otherwise).
+A: We offer a simple month-to-month commitment.
+Once you sign up for a lesson time, that time slot is reserved for you each month until you let us know otherwise.

 Q: Can I take a one-time lesson just to see if I enjoy it?